airyhq/airy/docs/docs/getting-started/installation/aws.md

 Download and install the [Airy CLI](cli/introduction.md).

-Export your AWS_PROFILE as described in the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
+Export your AWS_PROFILE and AWS_REGION as described in the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

 Now you can run this command, which will create `Airy Core` in your AWS account: